 - Mobile-Friendly – In today’s modern era, many of your clients are likely to search for your painting company on their smartphones and tablets.
 Be sure that you have a mobile-friendly site that loads smoothly and looks good on iOS and Android devices.

-Search algorithms monitor customer engagement with your website, and they put sites with higher engagement in the top rankings.
+Search algorithms monitor customer engagement with your website, putting sites with higher engagement in the top rankings.
 Your painting business should maintain an active blog to increase your engagement levels and build a connection with your target audience.

 Regularly create well-thought-out, relevant, and interesting content that provides solutions and essential information your prospects will appreciate learning.
 You can share recently completed projects and show off your work with before-and-after images.

 You can also share case studies involving the toughest project you pulled off or the creative approach you used to complete a challenging project.
-Additionally, it’s a good idea to talk about how a commercial painting company can benefit different properties and what commercial painting usually involves.
+Additionally, it’s a good idea to discuss how a commercial painting company can benefit different properties and what commercial painting usually involves.

 You’ll increase your chances of getting commercial painting contracts when you offer valuable information that’s engaging, easy to digest, and helpful overall.

 - Establish authority and credibility in the residential and commercial painting industry